 4. Scale in accessories according to principle so that they apparently dwarf the figure, i.e., heavy jewelry, large flat bags, etc. All individual parts of the costume must be in scale with the size of the figure.
 (Choose accessories that are the right size in proportion to your body.
 Instead of a single strand of pearl add double or triple stands to stand out more.)

 5. Values medium to dark in tone.
 Dull black has a receding effect.
 Close values in fabric combinations or in prints camouflage and obliterate lines.
 (Choose matte over shiny fabrics, dark solids or large prints.)

 6. Colors.
-Dark values which are soft and grayed in tone; cool hues and those that are cool-warm, depending on degree of stoutness, complexion, and temperament.
-(Skin tone and hair color have a lot to do with choosing flattering colors not just body shape)
+Dark values which are soft and grayed in tone; cool hues and those that are cool-warm, depending on the degree of stoutness, complexion, and temperament.
+(Skin tone and hair color have a lot to do with choosing flattering colors, not just body shape.)

 - b.
 Transparent fabrics are figure-revealing unless in several thicknesses.
 Opaque sheers cause figures to recede when in neutral tones and darker values.

 - c.
 Heavy, wiry, or bulky fabrics add to apparent size; light weight, smooth textures tend to reduce bulk.

 - (Most repro dresses are made of a heavy cotton blend, which works great on plus size figures.
 Avoid light and airy silk, satin, chiffon, voile or even rayon unless properly supported by slips and petticoats.)